nextcloud/spreed/docs/api-v1.md

 * Response:
     - Header:
         + `200 OK`
-        + `404 Not Found` When the room could not be found for the participant or the participant is a guest
+        + `404 Not Found` When the conversation could not be found for the participant or the participant is a guest

 ### Set notification level